Why Your Legacy React Codebase Confuses AI Coding Agents

 Three or more of these and your agent has no canonical answer to “where do I put a button?”.
 I’ve seen codebases with five parallel hierarchies in components/, each containing its own Drawer, Select, and Modal.
 Every one of them is a from 'components/Drawer' away from being imported.

-atoms/, radio groups inmolecules/ - Form-control primitive deep in
+atoms/, radio groups inmolecules/, form-control primitive incomponents/base/

 Pattern 3: Design tokens that mean the opposite of their name